-The Board recognizes the danger that terroristic threats and acts by students present to the safety and welfare of district students, staff and community.
-The Board acknowledges the need for an immediate and effective response to a situation involving such a threat or act.
+The Board recognizes the danger that terroristic threats by students present to the safety and welfare of district students, staff and community.
+The Board acknowledges the need for an immediate and effective response to a situation involving a terroristic threat.